Sinking of the Spanish trawler Sonia: Sinking

 Just after midnight on the morning of 20 October, around seven hours after entering British waters, the Sonia broadcast a distress signal from a position around 45 mi north of Land's End in Cornwall, stating that the vessel was taking on water.
 The Aisling heard the call and altered course towards the scene to render assistance.
 The British authorities dispatched an RAF Search and Rescue Force Westland Sea King helicopter.
-At a point around 80 mi off Trevose Head the Sea King winched off 13 of the 16-man crew; the remaining three crew members, including the Sonia's captain, were rescued by the 995-ton West German cargo ship Achat.
-Jordana de Pozas Fuentes claimed that damage from the shots fired by Aislings crew was the cause of the sinking, though the Irish stated that the number of hits was not sufficient to cause the vessel to sink.
+At a point around 80 mi off Trevose Head the Sea King winched off 13 of the 16 men aboard; the remaining three crew members, including the Sonia's captain, were rescued by the 995-ton West German cargo ship Achat.
+Jordana de Pozas Fuentes claimed that damage from the shots fired by the Aislings crew was the cause of the sinking, though the Irish stated that the number of hits was not sufficient to cause the vessel to sink.
 No casualties were incurred during the chase or sinking.

 The Sea King returned to a Royal Air Force base in the south-west of England and the 13 crew stayed overnight in Plymouth before being repatriated to Spain.
-The Achat continued to its next port of call, Waterford, Ireland, where the three rescued Sonia crew members were questioned by Irish police.
-The men admitted fishing in Irish waters illegally but denied any involvement in arms smuggling and were released without charge.
-Jordana de Pozas Fuentes supported the actions of the Irish authorities and stated that the crew could face prosecution upon their return to Spain.
-The British frigate Lowestoft searched for the abandoned Sonia, but no wreckage was found and the vessel was presumed to have sunk.
+The Achat continued to its next port of call, Waterford, Ireland, where the three rescued crew members of the Sonia were questioned by Irish police.
+The men admitted to fishing in Irish waters illegally but denied any involvement in arms smuggling and were released without charge.
+De Pozas Fuentes supported the actions of the Irish authorities and stated that the crew could face prosecution upon their return to Spain.
+The British frigate HMS Lowestoft searched for the abandoned Sonia, but no wreckage was found and the vessel was presumed to have sunk.

 The Sonia was the 33rd Spanish trawler to be ordered to halt for inspection by an Irish vessel in the preceding year, but was the first not to comply with the order.
-The incident was embarrassing for the Irish authorities as at the time Ireland held the rotating presidency of the EEC and was involved in negotiations with Spain over their application to join the bloc.
+The incident was embarrassing for the Irish authorities, as at the time Ireland held the rotating presidency of the EEC and was involved in negotiations with Spain over their application to join the bloc.
 Fishing-access rights were a key obstacle in the negotiations and the Sonia incident led to calls from the Irish Fisherman's Organisation for Spanish vessels to be banned from Irish waters even after they joined the EEC.
 The negotiations proceeded and Spain joined the EEC, with no fishing restrictions, in 1986.
 The Spanish authorities made a cursory inquiry into the incident but no action was taken and no diplomatic protest was lodged with the Irish ambassador.
 The Irish Department of Foreign Affairs lodged a formal protest with the Spanish government over the incident.
 There is no record of any British protest over the continuation of the pursuit into the British EEZ.